 The weather fluctuated between sunny and 75 degrees to rainy and 55 degrees.
 Either way, this was better than the weather in the Northeast.

 I flew with Alaska Airlines, which, like most airlines in America, allow for one free carry on item, and one personal item.
 The free carry on bag is of course limited to weight and size restrictions, which you can find for Alaska Airlines, here.

-I always use a backpack for my personal item, and I highly suggest to do the same if you are traveling alone because they are easier to carry than tote bags, are most likely better for your back, and they can fit a lot more inside than a purse.
+I always use a backpack as my personal item, and I highly suggest to do the same if you are traveling alone because they are easier to carry than tote bags, are most likely better for your back, and they can fit a lot more than a purse.
 Also, when you are trying to tote other luggage around with you, a backpack leaves you completely hands (and arms) free to do so.
 If you are wondering what to bring onto the flight in a personal bag, click here!